GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I figure that since proprietary software developers use copyright to stop us from sharing, we cooperators can use copyright to give other cooperators an advantage of their own: they can use our code.
+> ### The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.
 >
-> ~ *Richard Stallman*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts